floshin/dhamma/dhamma.md

 > the Dhamma is apparent here-and-now, timeless, leading inwards, and to be experienced individually by the wise.

+The Path:
+> Purification of virtue is only for the sake of purification of mind.
+> Purification of mind is only for the sake of purification of view.
+> Purification of view is only for the sake of purification through overcoming doubt.
+> Purification through overcoming doubt is only for the sake of purification of knowledge-and-vision of what is the path and what is not the path.
+> Purification of knowledge-and-vision of what is the path and what is not the path is only for the sake of purification of knowledge-and-vision of the practice.
+> Purification of knowledge-and-vision of the practice is only for the sake of purification of knowledge-and-vision.
+> Purification of knowledge-and-vision is only for the sake of total Nibbāna by non-assumption.
+The renunciate life is led under the Auspicious One for the sake of total Nibbāna by non-assumption.”

+In short: The renunciate life is led for the sake of total Nibbāna by non-assumption.
+Leading a renunciate life begins by "purification of virtue".

 ## Virtue (Sila?) via Sense Restraint